Sylvarant92/documentation/docs/Node Operators/configuration-variables.md

 Setting this number higher will cause Chainlink to select higher gas prices.

 Setting it lower will tend to set lower gas prices.

-## ETH_GAS_LIMIT_DEFAULT

-- Default: _automatically set based on Chain ID, typically 500000_

-The default gas limit for outgoing transactions.
-Some job types (e.g. keeper) may set their own gas limit unrelated to this value.

-## ETH_GAS_LIMIT_TRANSFER

-- Default: _automatically set based on Chain ID, typically 21000_

-The gas limit used for an ordinary eth->eth transfer.

 # Other env vars